-This version was printed July 4, 1980 - author unknown.
+This article was printed July 4, 1980 for the dedication of the new temperance monument - author unknown.

 Since 1845, a Temperance Monument has stood in Macedon Center, inscribed, "Total Abstinence 1845".
 Macedon Center since has always remained dry but King Alcohol finally got to the rest of the town.

 In the early 1840's, a temperance movement was started in New York State and the people of the town decided to erect a monument to show the town was for total abstinence.

 Ira Lapham, eldest son of Abraham Lapham was very interested in the temperance work and on his own and with his own money procured from Vermont a marble shaft 9" by 12" at the base, 9' high with was brought to Macedon via the Erie Canal.

 Then came the question as to where to put it.
 Finally they decided the middle of the road at the four corners in Macedon Center where Route 31F and Canandaigua Roads cross, as near the center of the town as possible.
 Here it remained until 1913, whe it was then moved to the lawn of the Macedon Grange in Macedon Center.